 The following descriptions refer to prescription eyeglasses, not over-the-counter reading glasses sold on Readers.com™.

 Single vision prescription lenses can correct nearsightedness, farsightedness, and astigmatisms.
 They contain the same amount of vision correction throughout the entire lens.
 In terms of single vision reading glasses, full frame readers are the most common.
 You’ll also find single vision lenses in half frame reading glasses, which are narrower and sit at the end of your nose for easier up-close and distance viewing.

-Bifocals (sometimes called “lined bifocals”) contain two prescriptions within the same lens and can correct both nearsightedness and farsightedness.
+Prescription bifocals (sometimes called “lined bifocals”) contain two corrective powers within the same lens and can correct both nearsightedness and farsightedness.
 Usually, bifocals contain focal lengths that correct close vision of 12 to 18 inches from the face and distances of 10 feet and beyond.
 When you’re looking at someone who is wearing bifocals, you can see the line between their nearsighted and farsighted prescription.

-The lenses of computer glasses are designed to deal with eyestrain caused by computer screens.
-Computer glasses help with an intermediate distance of around 20 to 26 inches, which is the distance most people sit from their monitor.
-Many computer glasses have tinted lenses to filter out potentially harmful blue light radiating from your electronic devices.
-For more information on the benefits of computer readers, click here or head directly to purchase a pair here.
+The lenses of computer glasses are designed to help combat temporary eye strain caused by digital screens including but not limited to: computers, tablets, smartphones, and televisions.
+Many computer glasses have tinted lenses or blue light blocking properties to block out potentially harmful blue light.* Computer glasses help with an intermediate viewing distance of around 20 to 26 inches, which is the distance most people sit from their computer screen.
+For more information on the benefits of computer readers, click here or head directly to shop our computer glasses here.

 *Disclaimer: Lenses do not block all blue light.
 Lenses help reduce the amount of potentially harmful blue light transmitted through the lens and varies between lens types.
 Harmful blue light refers to the 415-455 nanometer range of the visible light spectrum.